 BLOG

 Legal Infrastructure must be Sovereign Infrastructure

 Every well-functioning legal system is sovereign.
 The sovereignty of next generation techno-legal infrastructure must be a design choice.
-That is the situation now, and it will not stay open for long.
 Infrastructure hardens quickly once it is in the ground, and once it is hardened the jurisdictions that did not think about sovereignty at the design stage will discover that their legal systems have become, quietly and without anyone having decided this, creatures of whichever technology stack reached market first.

+BLOG